Liz's farmhouse-style sitting room with rustic decor, plush white furniture, a white rug, and light coming in through windows.

 “Most people don’t think a lot about the aesthetics of windows—window treatments, yes, but windows...not so much,” points out Galvan.
 “But windows themselves can be a game-changer.”

-Liz Marie and family“When I think of early architecture, I instantly think of divided-light windows,” Galvan said.
+“When I think of early architecture, I instantly think of divided-light windows,” Galvan said.
 “One of the key parts of our renovation was to use a historically accurate grille pattern.
 So every window and door we’ve added to the house has simulated divided light grilles, bringing a sense of history to the space both inside and out.”
+Candid of Liz, her dog, and her dad at the top of white, wooden stairs in a white, wood-paneled hallway in front of a white hutch.

 But even though Galvan knew the window style she was after, she was stumped about where to start.